 These flowers, which bloom in April and May, are a deep rose color (thus the cultivar name, 'Rose Queen'), and their spurs are tipped in white.
-The remarkable shape of the flowers -- thanks in part to the spurs -- has inspired two other common names that I discuss below.
+The remarkable shape of the flowers—thanks in part to the spurs—has inspired two other common names that we discuss below.
 Each flower stalk produces a small group of these quirky flowers.

 The new leaves in spring are dark, with a hint of bronze, before settling into their summertime green.
 Heart-shaped, the leaves bear tiny teeth along the margins.
 Darkness and that touch of bronze seep back into the foliage in fall.

 Rose Queen epimedium is a clump-forming, deer-resistant perennial that spreads by rhizomes.
 It attains a mature height of 12-18 inches, with a similar width.
 But the plant may eventually spread, due to its rhizomatous nature, a nature that also makes it easy to divide this perennial (if you wish to propagate it), which you can do either after it is done blooming or in fall.

 The species plant, Epimedium grandiflorum is native to the Far East.
 In North America, you can easily grow this perennial in planting zones 5-8.